bitnami/containers/bitnami/hyperledger-fabric-ca/README.md

-# Bitnami package for Hyperledger Fabric CA
+# Bitnami Secure Image for Hyperledger Fabric CA

 ## What is Hyperledger Fabric CA?